 2. As companies grow, they lose their competitive advantage

 Larger the company, the larger the risks are in trying new approaches to HR or employment practices.
 Skinner points out that larger companies are inherently more conservative about innovation: “Decisions become more sensitive, have longer shadows, and, understandably, executives may become more cautions and may procrastinate or pass the buck when they can.”
 Small start-up companies have been utilizing their size and ability to adapt quickly has a competitive advantage in the technology industry for years now based on the same assumption – big companies are less likely to innovate because they are the established player.
 As the incumbent, the management team takes a defensive posture, not an innovative one.

 3. Hiring is hard

 Skinner sets outs that hiring is difficult: “Subtle differences in job and personal skills and in attitudes toward work and employers have made selecting an outstanding set of employees even more difficult.”
 Skinner cites “mass education” as an issue that makes selecting employees even harder.
-More of the population has a college degree, but this does not necessarily a good indication of how well the employee will do.
+More of the population has a college degree, but this is not necessarily a good indication of how well the employee will do.
 This is especially truer today.

 4. Managing people is hard

 The issues facing HR are different than those facing other departments in a company, such as finance or marketing.
 HR must manage morale, a HR manager’s decision are based in conflict, and each interaction with employees varies based on personalities.
 On top of this, there is also the ever changing legal landscape and legal obligations the employer faces, which often times the employees do not want to follow (for example getting tipped employees to clock out for an unpaid 30-mintue meal break when they are waiting to collect tips from a large party).
 HR managers that can navigate these issues, and do it while maintaining a positive employee morale are a very rare breed, but necessary to a successful company.